madaooftheblues/MonkePlayer/README.md

 ### Dependencies:

 SDL/SDL_mixer

 ncurses

 ### Use Cases:

-Drag&Drop the music file you want to play.
+Drag & Drop the song you want to play.

 Create, View, Play, Save, Load your own playlist.

-Add or Delete music files from the playlist.
+Add or Delete any song from the playlist.

+### Usage:

+Follow along the menu.

+When in `Play` mode:

+Press `spacebar` to pause or play.

+Press `n` to play the next song in the list.

+Press `p` to play the previous song in the list.

+Press `0` or `9` to increase or decrease volume respectively.